black and white bed linen

 Human-Centric Design

-• Global: Streets are being reclaimed for walking, cycling, and civic life (Paris, Bogotá, New York).
+• Globally: Streets are being reclaimed for walking, cycling, and civic life (Paris, Bogotá, New York................).
+This has created economic uplift everywhere.

 • Globally, the arc is towards people-first, green, and resilient cities.